Yuheshpandian/Ideas-For-The-Weekend-Python-Edition/CONTRIBUTING.md

 ## What my Contribution should look like

-- Make sure if you're adding a new idea it is within the Ideas folder.
+- Make sure if you're adding a new idea it is within the Tabulation on the README.md.
-- It should have its own folder with the idea as title
-- The idea should be detailed in the README.md of that folder.
+- Make sure the project you had mentioned is possible to make with python in respective to its difficulty

 ## Guidelines for Contribution
 - Ensure that your contribution aligns with the goal of the repository.
 - Provide a clear and concise title and description for your project idea.
-- Include any necessary documentation or instructions for the project.
+- Include any necessary documentation or instructions for the project as the surce.
-- Test your project idea to ensure it works as expected.
+- It would be better if you had worked on the project, which might help in rating the difficulty.

 ## Code of Conduct
 Please note that this project is released with a Contributor [Code of Conduct](CODE_OF_CODUCT.md).
 By participating in this project, you agree to abide by its terms.